-10.9 Rest Between Shifts.
-This section shall not apply to flexible work schedules (Section 10.3), continuing education, committee meetings, staff meetings or to time spent on stand-by and callback assignments performed pursuant to Sections 11.4 and 11.5.
+10.8 Rest Between Shifts.
+This section shall not apply to continuing education, committee meetings, staff meetings or to time spent on standby and callback assignments performed pursuant to Article 12.
 If attendance at a staff meeting or in-service is required and there are no other options, with prior approval, the staff meeting or in-service will be considered time worked for purposes of this section.

-10.9.1 Rest Between Shifts for 8 Hour Shifts.
-In scheduling work assignments, the Employer will make a good faith effort to provide each employee with at least twelve (12) hours off duty between shifts.
-If an employee is required to work with less than twelve (12) hours off duty between shifts, all time worked within this twelve (12) hour period shall be paid at time and one-half (1 1/2).
+10.8.1 Rest Between Shifts for 8 hour shifts.
+In scheduling work assignments, the Employer will make a good faith effort to provide each nurse with at least twelve (12) hours off duty between shifts.
+If a nurse is required to work with less than twelve (12) hours off duty between shifts, all time worked within this twelve (12) hour period shall be paid at time and one-half (1 1/2).

-10.9.2 Rest Between Shifts for 9 Hour Shifts.
+10.8.2 Rest Between Shifts for 9 Hour Shifts.
 In scheduling work assignments, the Employer will make a good faith effort to provide each employee with at least eleven (11) hours off duty between shifts.
-In the event an employee is required to work with less than eleven (11) hours off duty between shifts, all time worked within this eleven (11) hour period shall be paid at time and one-half $(1 \frac{1}{2})$ .
+In the event a nurse is required to work with less than eleven (11) hours off duty between shifts, all time worked within this eleven (11) hour period shall be paid at time and one-half (1 1/2).

-10.9.3 Rest Between Shifts for 10 Hour Shifts.
+10.8.3 Rest Between Shifts for 10 Hour Shifts.
 In scheduling work assignments, the Employer will make a good faith effort to provide each employee with at least ten (10) hours off duty between shifts.
-In the event an employee is required to work with less than ten (10) hours off duty between shifts, all time worked within this ten (10) hour period shall be paid at time and one-half (1 $\frac{1}{2}$ ).
+In the event a nurse is required to work with less than ten (10) hours off duty between shifts, all time worked within this ten (10) hour period shall be paid at time and one-half (1 1/2).

-10.9.4 Rest Between Shifts for 12 Hour Shifts In scheduling work assignments, the Employer will make a good faith effort to provide each employee with at least ten (10) hours off duty between shifts.
-If an employee is required to work with less than ten (10) hours off duty between shifts, all time worked within this ten (10) hour period shall be paid at time and one-half (1 1/2).
+10.8.4 Rest Between Shifts for 12 Hour Shifts.
+In scheduling work assignments, the Employer will make a good faith effort to provide each employee with at least twelve (12) hours off duty between shifts.
+If a nurse is required to work with less than ten (10) hours off duty between shifts, all time worked within this ten (10) hour period shall be paid at time and one-half (1 1/2).